modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 ### Environments in VSCode

-In VSCode, if your directory contains a `Project.toml`, you will be prompted whether you want to make this the default environment to run code in for this project.
+In VSCode, if your directory contains a `Project.toml`, you will be prompted whether you want to make this the default environment.
-This simply adds the correct `--project` flag, but it is a great convenience to take advantage of.
+With this option set, anytime you [open a REPL](#running-code) the environment will already be the local one.

 <!-- How about other IDEs? -->